ryanwalder/saltstack-lxc-vagrant/README.md

 ### Environmental variables

+You'll need to set 2 environmental variables pointing to your Salt states and Salt pillars.

+    VLS_STATES=/path/to/your/states
+    VLS_PILLAR=/path/to/your/pillar

-Not required but it makes your life easier if you use this a a lot.
+Not required but it makes your life easier if you use this vagrantfile a lot.

     VAGRANT_DEFAULT_PROVIDER=lxc

 ## Salt Master

-To use the Salt Master (and be able to provisions systems) you'll need to clone your Salt Stack repos into the following directories:

-    git clone git:your-states-repo ~/git/saltstack
-    git clone git:your-pillar-repo ~/git/saltstack-pillar

-The master will then use whichever states/pillars you have checked out locally which means you can edit your states in the comfort of your own environment while having your development machines  isolated and easily replaceable.
+Once you've setup your enviromental variables to point to your local states and pillars these will be mounted to `/srv/salt` and `/srv/pillar` on the Salt Master which will then be used for highstates and the like which means you can edit your states in the comfort of your own environment while having your development machines isolated and easily replaceable.

 The Salt Master runs the `fgrehm/trusty64-lxc` box on the IP `10.0.3.2`.